shahanakhundmir/Telegraph-TechTask/README.md

 ### Further Unit testing has been carried out on the Related stories, these have looked at scenarios including:

+🟣 article.spec.js unit tests the that URL link for the article is displaying the correct page, which is defined in article.js

+🟣 posts.spec.js unit tests the related stories, it checks:

-❇️ Are the correct number of associated stories displayed
+	◾ Are the correct number of associated stories displayed

+	◾

+	◾

 ## Search Engine Optimisation ⚙️